 Skip to contents

-These aren’t just regular dplyr functions with a fancy wrapper.
-They’re relationship-aware data manipulators specifically designed for glyexp::experiment() objects that understand the intricate dance between your expression matrix, sample information, and variable annotations.
-When you transform one piece, everything else follows in perfect synchronization.
+glyexp’s dplyr-style functions address this by understanding the connection between your expression matrix, sample information, and variable annotations.
+When you transform one component, everything else follows in synchronization.

-🎯 Important Note: These functions only work with experiment() objects - you cannot use them on regular data.frames, tibbles, or other data structures.
-They are purpose-built for the synchronized data model that experiment() provides.
+Note: These functions only work with experiment() objects - they cannot be used on regular data.frames, tibbles, or other data structures.

 library(glyexp)